bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Some special editors are designed exclusively for authoring Markdown.
 They usually offer a graphical user interface and other convenient features.
 But none of them is a perfect match for writing Markdown for Hugo and Perplex, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know (a few of them are progressing fast).
 They are dealing gracefully with these elements most of the time, but occasionally they don't.

+### Consider Hugo’s server mode for local previews {.h-tip}

-Many of these editors offer a convenient separate preview window.
-With Hugo you have an even better option: When you run Hugo in its web-server mode on the local machine you are writing your Markdown on, it will render your files and deliver the result to your browser instantly (see [Using Hugo](/doc/intro/workflow/local-server).
-My personal solution is either an IDE or a programming editor in conjunction with Hugo’s server mode.
+Many of the special Markdown editors offer a separate preview window.
+With Hugo you have an even **better option**: When you run Hugo in its web-server mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser instantly (see [Using Hugo](/doc/intro/workflow/local-server).
+My preferred solution is either an IDE or a programming editor in conjunction with Hugo’s server mode.

 ## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
 The node package [Markdownlint][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.